marcmoy/rubocop-project/docs/README.md

 1     Style/RedundantBegin
 1     Style/UnlessElse
 --
-9414  Total
+5635  Total
 ```

 ### App Academy Rubocop with Autocorrect
-After using the Autocorrect tool, the existing code base was tested again.
+Rubocop comes with a command line tool to autocorrect multiple files (furthur explained [here](autocorrect.md).
+This tool was ran against the existing code base with the a/A rubocop settings to observe the capabilities of that script.
 Here are the results:

 ```
 373  Metrics/LineLength